By Melissa King

 - Dig or fork your soil over, breaking up large clumps and removing rocks and debris

 - Add Scotts Osmocote Premium Compost and a fertiliser suitable for bulbs, such as Scotts Osmocote All Purpose Controlled-Release Fertiliser a few weeks ahead of planting and mix into the prepared soil.

-- If your soil is heavy or badly drained, try growing bulbs in raised beds or in Scotts Osmocote Bulb Premium Potting Mix in containers.
+- If your soil is heavy or badly drained, try growing bulbs in raised beds.

 Buying The Best Bulbs

 Always buy plump, healthy bulbs from specialist suppliers.
 A bulb should be firm and full and not squashy or dry and withered.
 Also avoid anything, which looks diseased, damaged or smells a bit funny.